runspired/building-cross-platform/assignments/week-1a-cli-and-git.md

 The protocol tells us *how* we are requesting the file data be sent to us (we will get more into protocols another time).
 `subdomain`, `domain` and `tld` are all similar, and together function as an **Address** for the server on which the README file is to be found.
-The `path` is the file path on that server that leads to the README, much like there was a path from `<root>` to README on my own MacBook.
-There's some more going on behind the scenes on Github's servers that a straight file path lookup, my file is very likely not "literally" at that path, but it helps to conceptualize everything as these nested folders leading to a file.
+The `path` protion of the URL is the file path on that server that leads to the README, much like there was a path from `<root>` to README on my own MacBook.
+There's more going on behind the scenes on Github's servers than "just a file path lookup", my file is very likely not "literally" at that path, but it helps to conceptualize everything as these nested folders leading to a file.

 As long as you are on the same device, file paths can be "relative" to another file.